marinaaglic/expenses-chart/README.md

 # Expenses Chart

-This simple application is done as an exercise from Fronted Mentor web page.
+This simple application is done as an exercise from Frontend Mentor web page.
 Tailwind CSS is used for styling this app.